Howard Dunne Memorial Award

 Given annually to an AASV member who has made a significant contribution and rendered outstanding service to the AASV and the swine industry.

-Dr Dick Hesse received the 2018 Howard Dunne Memorial Award.
+Dr Peter Davies is the 2019 recipient of the Howard Dunne Memorial Award.

 Howard Dunne Memorial Award recipients: